Terms and conditions

 2.1 We are Brighton i360 Limited, a limited company incorporated and registered in England and Wales under company registration number 05528127.
 Our registered office is situated at Lower Kings Road, Brighton BN1 2LN.
 Our registered VAT number is GB 185060903.

-2.2 British Airways i360 is a venue situated at Lower Kings Road, Brighton BN1 2LN and comprises the observation pod, a restaurant, a cafe, tea rooms, an exhibition, a shop, a children’s play zone, toilets, a first aid room, a ticket office, hospitality rooms, external queuing area on Kings Road, security area and boarding gate.
+2.2 British Airways i360 is a venue situated at Lower Kings Road, Brighton BN1 2LN and comprises the observation pod, a restaurant, a cafe, an exhibition, a shop, toilets, a first aid room, a ticket office, hospitality rooms, external queuing area on Kings Road, security area and boarding gate.
 We own and operate British Airways i360.

 2.3 You can contact us by telephoning our customer service team on 0333 772 0360 during normal office hours or by writing to us at [email protected] or Bookings, Brighton i360 Limited, Lower Kings Road, Brighton BN1 2LN.
 Please note, if you call us your phone operator will charge you the same price as dialling a landline number; 0333 numbers are normally included in mobile network bundles of minutes (but we do advise checking with your mobile provider).

 2.4 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in the booking form.

 2.5 It is for you to decide whether British Airways i360 is a suitable venue for your event as we make no promises that British Airways i360 is fit for a specific purpose.